Why matting is a contamination control system—not a decorative afterthought

 Goal: Eliminate residual moisture to prevent slips on polished or tiled floors.

 At this stage, scraping is secondary.
 The priority is high face weight, dense nylon or plush fibres that absorb moisture quickly and retain it until cleaning.
+As mentioned earlier, the bigger the mat, the better it will perform, so look for Large Commercial Entrance Mats as these will keep your floors looking cleaner for longer.

 3. Safety & Compliance Beyond the Entrance